KEP-5547: Integrate Workload APIs with Job Controller

 • Controller restarts and upgrades:

-• If the controller restarts or is upgraded after creating Workload but before creating PodGroup or pods, on the next sync it will discover the existing Workload (and PodGroup if present) via informers/listers and continue without creating duplicates.
+• If the controller restarts or is upgraded after creating the Workload but before creating the PodGroup or pods, on the next sync it discovers the existing objects via informers/listers and continues without creating duplicates.

 • No special handling is required for in-flight Jobs during controller upgrade or restart.